fenago/Grokking-Deep-Learning/Lab_9.md

 these squiggles have true meaning in and of themselves.
 For example, for the negative words, there’s a downward and then upward spike about 40% from the left.
 If I were to continue drawing lines corresponding to words, this spike would continue to be distinctive.
-There’s nothing magical about that spike that means “negativity,” and if I retrained the network, it would likely show up somewhere else.
+There’s nothing magical about that spike that means "negativity," and if I retrained the network, it would likely show up somewhere else.
 The spike indicates negativity only because all the negative words have it!
 Thus, during the course of training, these shapes are molded such that different curves in